The Outlander series includes three kinds of stories:

 - “The Space Between” (novella)—Set in 1778, mostly in Paris, this novella deals with Michael Murray (Young Ian’s elder brother), Joan MacKimmie (Marsali’s younger sister), the Comte St. Germain (who is Not Dead After All), Mother Hildegarde, and a few other persons of interest.
 The space between what?
 It depends who you’re talking to.
 [To be published in February 2013 in the anthology The Mad Scientist’s Guide to World Domination, ed.
 John Joseph Adams.]

 - “Virgins” (novella)—Set in 1740, in France.
 In which Jamie Fraser (aged nineteen) and his friend Ian Murray (aged twenty) become young mercenaries.
-[To be published in the anthology Dangerous Women, eds.
-George R. R. Martin and Gardner Dozois.
-When?
-Whenever George gets around to finishing his story for this anthology.]
+“Virgins” is included in the anthology Dangerous Women, edited by George R. R. Martin and Gardner Dozois (release date: December 12, 2013).

 NOW REMEMBER . . .